sunel/react-mobx/README.md

-# A React, Mobx boilerplate.
+# A React, Redux boilerplate.